-Professional third-party research funding for academics
+Professional third-party research funding management

 The objective is to learn how to develop ideas for new projects, apply for third-party funding, and organise and carry out third-party projects.
-The programme provides participants with the skills they need to create promising applications and successfully carry out third-party projects funded by providers such as the DFG, the EU, the BMBF and major foundations.
+The programme provides participants with the skills they need to create promising applications and successfully carry out third-party projects funded by the DFG, the EU, the BMBF and major foundations.

 - Module 1 – Funding providers

 You can register to take part in the individual seminars at the Graduate Centre (German) and apply for the certificate after completing the programme.

 Who are the main funding providers for academic research?
 What are the unique features of these funding providers?
 What do I need to consider when writing an application?
 You will learn the answers to these questions and more during the seminars on funding providers.
 This module currently consists of four seminars:

 - Mobility funding through Humboldt, DAAD, EU (in particular Marie-Skłodowska-Curie programmes)